-The last time you dyed your hair a different colour, did the prospect of how it might impact your salary ever cross your mind?
+The last time you dyed your hair a different color, did the prospect of how it might impact your salary ever cross your mind?
 How about your approachability or your perceived intelligence?

 So when you head to the salon seeking a transformation, are you really getting more than you bargained for?
-Keep reading to see what message your hair colour is sending to others.
+Keep reading to see what message your hair color is sending to others.

 Getty/ Vanni Bassetti

 How others perceive you: confident, successful, temperamental.
 Yes, redheads really are thought to be "fiery."
 But they're also seen as the least shy of any hair color—and in one interesting study, the most successful: When researchers analyzed the hair colors of 500 CEOs, they found that 4% had red hair.
 This might seem minute, but when you consider the extreme rarity of redheads in the population, it's actually quite a significant percentage.